airo-ugent/airo-mono/airo-blender/docs/tutorials/01_the_python_api/README.md

 ```
 ./airo-blender/blender/blender-3.4.1-linux-x64/blender
 ```
-Because we will be running the `blender` executable often, so I recommend adding its directory to your system `PATH`.
+Because we will be running the `blender` executable often, I recommend adding its directory to your system `PATH`.
 Please see [here](../../adding_blender_to_bashrc.md) for an explanation.
 Then you will be able to open Blender by simply running `blender`.

-## 1.2 The Python Console :snake:
+## 1.2 The Python Console :pager:
 Now Blender is opened, look for and click on the `Scripting` tab in the top bar.
 This simply changes Blender's UI layout to be more convenient for scripting.